100 Notable alumni of

 -

-Khalid A. Al-Falih is Minister of Investment of Saudi Arabia since 25 February 2020.
+Khalid bin Abdulaziz Al-Falih is a minister of state and member of Council of Ministers of Saudi Arabia, and he served as Minister of Investment of Saudi Arabia from 25 February 2020 to 12 February 2026.
 He served as Minister of Energy of Saudi Arabia and chairman of Saudi Aramco.
 He also has previously served as the Saudi Arabian Health Minister and Aramco's CEO.

 -